This post contains affiliate links.

-This is such an amazing hidden gem I feel lucky to have discovered.
-Visit my favorite beach, Playa Esmeralda (you can access it on Calle 88) for an amazing experience.
-I may be a bit biased cause I live right by it, but I truly think Playa Esmeralda is the most underrated beach in Playa del Carmen because its the perfect mix of lively, but not too crowded.
+If you visit Playa Esmeralda, you’re in for a treat.
+I may be a bit biased cause I live right by it, but I truly think Playa Esmeralda is the most underrated beach in Playa del Carmen because its the perfect mix of lively but not too crowded.

-To get to the food truck, turn left when you enter the beach on Calle 88 and walk for about 15 minutes until you get to the tip of the small peninsula sticking out into the sea.
-Here is the Seafood Truck and tiki bar.
-It’s not connected to any resort, and has an amazing relaxed and secluded feel.
-Order some shrimp or fish tacos for only 90 pesos, and wash it down with a LITER of beer for only 80 pesos (thats a great deal!)
+I love it because it’s not connected to any resort and has an amazing relaxed and secluded feel.
+Order some shrimp or fish tacos for only 90 pesos / 4.75 usd, and wash it down with a liter of beer for only 80 pesos more.